Astralis17/Multiverse/Characters/Character Files/{Character File Template}.md

 - #Aurora - Character was created by Aurora
 - #Midas  - Character was created by Midas
 - #Anty - Character was created by Anthony
+- #Dan - Character was created by Dan

 ##### Lore Tags
 - #BasicallyDead - Character hasn't been played in a while